PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 ## 2)  In-Class discussion
 At 16:30, we'll all get together in our mentor group to discuss our progress and reflect on today activities.

-Next week we're going to cover some fundamental concepts of probability theory.
-It's much more fun than it sounds, I promise. :p
+Tomorrow, we're going to hone our skills some more by doing a case study.
+You'll likely find some interesting techniques and lenses to transfer to you own SDG data analysis!

 ## Resources: